Alternate weekly collections coming to Lewes district

 What does this mean for the team who empty my bin - are their jobs at risk?

-We have involved staff and the trade union throughout the process, and they will continue to be involved if any changes are made.
+We have involved staff and the trade union throughout the process, and there will be no compulsory redundancies as a result of these changes.

 Will extra side waste be collected?